eliatra/go-aes-gcm/README.md

 AES GCM has some limitations:

 - A nonce must never ever be reused with the same key.
-In this library we use random nonces.
-In some use cases atomic counter nonces may be a better choice.
+In this library, we use random nonces.
+In some use cases, atomic counter nonces may be a better choice.
 - Usage of more that 2^32 random nonces with the same key is insecure.
-- Do not encrypt more than 350 GB in total of input data with the same key.
+- Do not encrypt more than 350 GB of total input data with the same key.

 ## License